m101yosef/m101yosef.github.io/content/publication/uxr-stages/index.md

 ---
-title: "The 4 stages of any UX research process."
+title: "The 4 stages of any UX research process"
 authors:
 - admin
 date: "2023-06-20"
 doi: ""
 publishDate: "2023-06-20"
 share: false
+featured: true
 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
 publication_types: ["article"]

 # Publication name and optional abbreviated publication name.
-publication: ""
+publication: "MohamedYosef101"
-publication_short: ""
+publication_short: "MY101"

 abstract: Without a clear understanding of why you are conducting UX research, you run the risk of collecting irrelevant or inconclusive data, which can lead to wasted time, effort, and resources.